sectionOne-bg

 FGFR2b

-(fibroblast growth factor receptor 2b)
+(fibroblast growth factor receptor 2b, isoform lllb)

-FGFR2b gastric cancer biomarker
+FGFR2b gastric cancer biomarker.

 FGFR2b

-FGFR2b is an emerging biomarker that introduces another way to identify a subset of patients with mG/GEJ cancer12
+FGFR2b is an emerging biomarker that introduces another way to identify a subset of patients with advanced G/GEJ cancer12

-FGFR2b positivity has been observed in 30% of mG/GEJ cancers.21
+FGFR2b positivity has been observed in 30% of advanced G/GEJ cancers.26*

-• FGFR2b overexpression by IHC
+• FGFR2b overexpression using IHC

-• FGFR2 gene amplification by ctDNA
+• FGFR2 gene amplification using ctDNA by NGS

 HER2